syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## Displaying Charts and Sparklines
+## Displaying charts and sparklines

 For importing charts and sparklines in Spreadsheet, add the following assembly as reference into the application.